nightscout/nightscout.github.io/docs/troubleshoot/heroku.md

 ### Method 1 - Spreadsheet

+Log into [Heroku](https://dashboard.heroku.com/apps), select your app.
 Reveal your Heroku Nightscout app [Config Vars](/vendors/heroku/new_user.md#editing-config-vars-in-heroku) and copy all variables names and values in a spreadsheet.

 ### Method 2 - Export

-Log into Heroku, select your app.
+Log into [Heroku](https://dashboard.heroku.com/apps), select your app.
 Click on the top right `More` button and select `Run console`.

 <img src="/vendors/heroku/img/HerokuM01.png" width="300px" >